-B5 -Market Size Oysters per Bushel: Enter the average number of market size oysters in a bushel.
+B9 -Market Oysters per Bushel: Enter the average number of market size oysters in a bushel.
 This figure will vary depending on the oysters harvested.
 The number may be higher or lower than other producers based on the final market size of your oysters.
-The default number for this cell uses 275 oysters per bushel and is based on the number agreed upon for use in the U.S. Army Corps of Engineers Environmental Impact Statement for Chesapeake Bay Oysters.
-However once you begin harvesting, you should determine this number yourself for better financial planning.
+The default number for this cell uses 275 oysters per bushel and is based on the number agreed upon for use in the U.S. Army Corps of Engineers Environmental Impact Statement for Chesapeake Bay oysters.
+However, once you begin harvesting, you should determine this number yourself for better financial planning.
 Depending upon the size of the oysters being harvested this number will be higher or lower.
 Larger oysters will make the number per bushel smaller and smaller oysters make it larger.
+This number will be used later in some calculations.

-B6 - Lease Size: Enter the total size of your bottom lease in acres.
+B10 - Lease Size: Enter the total size of your lease in acres.